Victims confront Larry Nassar in court: 'Little girls don't stay little forever'

 "We are sorry that any athlete has been harmed during her or his gymnastics career.
 USA Gymnastics is focused every day on creating a culture of empowerment that encourages our athletes to speak up about abuse and other difficult topics," the statement said.

-Patrick Fitzgerald, the lead attorney for Michigan State University in these cases, defended MSU's response in a letter to the Michigan attorney general.
+Patrick Fitzgerald, the lead attorney for Michigan State University in these cases, defended MSU's response to Nassar in a letter to the Michigan attorney general.

 "The evidence will show that no MSU official believed that Nassar committed sexual abuse prior to newspaper reports in the summer of 2016," he wrote, according to the university.